Football hooliganism: Montenegro

 In a Euro 2016 qualifying match in Podgorica on 27 March 2015, a few seconds in, a hooligan threw a flare at Russia goalkeeper Igor Akinfeev injuring him.
 The match was then temporarily suspended.
 Later fighting between the teams and more hooliganism rendered the game abandoned.

 In March 2019, during a Euro 2020 qualifying match between Montenegro and England, several England players including Danny Rose, Raheem Sterling and Callum Hudson-Odoi were allegedly subjected to monkey chants from Montenegro fans.

 Netherlands

 The earliest recorded case of hooliganism in the Netherlands occurred when Rotterdam club Feyenoord and English club Tottenham Hotspur met at the 1974 UEFA Cup Final, where Tottenham hooligans destroyed portions of the Feyenoord stadium tribunes.
 It was the first time the Netherlands encountered such destructive hooliganism.
-Other Dutch clubs associated with hooliganism include PSV Eindhoven, Ajax, FC Utrecht, FC Groningen, Twente Enschede and ADO Den Haag.

 The most violent rivalry is between Ajax and Feyenoord.
 A particularly serious incident was the so-called "Battle of Beverwijk" on 23 March 1997, in which several people were seriously injured and one killed.
 The 2002–03 season was marked by similar incidents, and also by fighting between fans of Ajax and FC Utrecht.